universalsafetyformat/usf_website/content/en/tools/USFedit/getting_started/_index.md

 ## Working with Safety Mechanisms

 Safety mechanisms are available in Block Diagrams and Safety mechanism Diagrams.
 To define a Safety mechanism Type, one or more related BlockTypes are needed to define the signature of the Safety mechanism.
-Think of the DMR pattern shown in Figure 3 2.
+Think of the DMR pattern shown in the following figure.
 The secured block should be doubled.
 To perform this operation parameters like the “block to secure” its ports as well as error handler and comparator for the output values are required.
-The Figure below shows and example setup for the DMR pattern which serves the signature definition for the transformation.
+The figure below shows and example setup for the DMR pattern which serves the signature definition for the transformation.

 ![Safety Mechanism Definition](dmr_definition.png "Safety Mechanism Definition")